mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/azure/index.md

     - /var/lib/mesos/slave - P20

-It is certainly possible to run clusters with smaller and/or fewer disks, but for production use, the above has proven to have substantial advantages for any non-trivial cluster sizes.
+It is certainly possible to run clusters with smaller and/or fewer disks, but for production use, the configurations above have proven to have substantial advantages for any non-trivial cluster sizes.
 Additionally, we recommend attaching appropriate Premium SSDs to `/dcos/volume0 ... /dcos/volumeN` using Mesos MOUNT disk resources, which can then be dedicated to data intensive services without I/O contention.

-For data intensive services (e.g. postgres, mysql) you should consider attaching LVM RAID stripes to those MOUNT resources to increase the possible transactions per second of the databases.
+For data intensive services such as Postgres or  mysql, you should consider attaching LVM RAID stripes to those MOUNT resources to increase the possible transactions per second of the databases.

 With respect to configuring the disk caches, the following general rules apply:
-- OS disks should be set to `ReadWrite`
+- OS disks should be set to `ReadWrite`.
-- Data disks with a mixed or read heavy load (database bulk storage, etc) should be set to `ReadOnly`
+- Data disks with a mixed or read heavy load (database bulk storage, etc) should be set to `ReadOnly`.
 - Data disks with high sequential write loads (WAL disks) should be set to `None`.

 ## Software